martinjrobins/diffsol/book/src/primer/weather_neural_ode.md

 {{#include ../../../examples/neural-ode-weather-prediction/src/model/model.py:25:33}}
 ```

-Within rust now, we can define a DiffSol system of equations by creating a struct `NeuralOde`.
+Within rust now, we can define a Diffsol system of equations by creating a struct `NeuralOde`.
 We'll use the [`ort`](https://ort.pyke.io/) crate and the ONNX Runtime to load the ONNX models that we made in Python.

 ```rust,ignore
 {{#include ../../../examples/neural-ode-weather-prediction/src/main.rs:33:85}}